Lftobs/Superteam/README.md

 # Superteam

-A website  concept for Superteam built with react and css
+A website  concept for Superteam built with react and css designed by adedamola

 <!--- ### 💻 -> Live-preview -->